NOAA says we’re in for another active hurricane season, with 6 to 10 hurricanes

 Another update, this time from the World Meteorological Organization, is that there will no longer be storms named after Greek letters.
 Meteorologists said using the Greek alphabet after running through the 2020 storm name list was confusing and distracting.

-Instead, the National Hurricane Center has a backup list of names ready for this year if needed.
+Instead, the NHC has a backup list of names ready for this year if needed.

 ‘A distraction’: Extra hurricanes will no longer be named after Greek letters